-Miami University is in the 7th year of a 20-year plan to renovate residential hall facilities, which includes upgrading fire alarm and suppression systems.
-All renovated residence halls have arc-fault circuit breakers that are more sensitive to circuit overload, and thus enhance fire safety.
+Miami University is in the 12th year of a 20-year plan to renovate residential hall facilities, which includes upgrading fire alarm and suppression systems.
+All renovated residence halls have arc-fault circuit breakers that are more sensitive to circuit overload and thus enhance fire safety.

 - All residence halls are equipped with a fire alarm system.
 All alarm systems function and undergo rigorous testing and documentation each year.
 Fire safety specialists activate the alarm systems annually and inspect and clean the system components on an annual basis.

-- All of Miami's residence halls have state-of-the-art "smart" systems, which provide total smoke detection throughout a building—every janitor's closet, every room, every hallway, all common areas.
-Furthermore, the "smart" systems provide fire officials with an exact location (down to the room #) of the smoke's source.
+- All of Miami's residence halls have state-of-the-art "smart" systems, which provide total smoke detection throughout a building—every janitor's closet, every room, every hallway, and all common areas.
+Furthermore, the "smart" systems provide fire officials with the exact location (down to room number) of the smoke's source.

 - Fire extinguishers (ABC type) are located in residence halls and spaced in accordance with the Ohio Fire Code.